drbean/curriculum/pages/homepage/markdown/TeacherDiary.md

 I have been thinking about how would I teach action research.
 Will email ARLIST, other lists.

 "I am interested in thoughts, references on teaching (encouraging/  ) action research by students.
 I teach English in Taiwan to junior college students and I am "

+5/24

+: Well the experiment is over.
+At least, the two classes have finished and are about to do the final.

+Thus ends the _______.
+Not with a bang but a whimper.
+I was intending on 5/12~9 to record the invitation to experiment with "If we put watchdogs in the street, there would be less thievery," ie, second conditional.

+But although I did 5/13 B class, I forgot to record 5/19 A class.

+In the both classes, there was very little uptake of the second conditional in the first essay and probably the second essay (which I didn't check as I wanted to give the books to the studens so they could look at them prior to the finals.
+I didn't think it inappropriate that they only got feedback on their first attempts, because this was going to be the topic of the final exam.
+It was more of their own work than if I had commented on a final draft.
+Though I don't know if these comments would have had much effect anyway.)

+Anyway the second conditional:

+I remember suggesting to the experimental A class they experiment with the second conditional.

+Most appropriate with problem-solution rhetorical patterns.
+But the textbook didn't use it, suggesting it as something to look out for and I didn't either, writing comments in exercise books.
+I changed it so it did.

+Real/Unreal.
+But is it a pragmatic, interpersonal thing.
+What is the meaning?

+No date

+: Problem-solution essay continuation

+| Problem: How to learn English
+| Solution:  .  .   . .